A Dynamic Additive and Multiplicative Effects Model with Application to the United Nations Voting Behaviors: Discussion

 \section{Discussion}

-As an extension of the additive and multiplicative effects (AME) model, the dynamic additive and multiplicative nework effects (DAME) model can flexibly learn the underlying time-varying strucutre in dynamic networks, while inferring the effects of node-specific and dyad-specific latent variables.
+As an extension of the additive and multiplicative effects (AME) model, the dynamic additive and multiplicative effects (DAME) network model can flexibly learn the underlying time-varying structure in dynamic networks, while inferring the effects of node-specific and dyad-specific latent variables.
 Accounting for the correlation structure of the networks makes better use of dynamic networks than modeling them as separate network snapshots.
-Our algorithm eliminates the need to assume an arbitrary user-defined covariance structure, making it easier to learn the temporal dependence from the data itself.
-Information on temporal correlation thus leads to more accurate and precise inference.
-Further, the visualization of the model-estimated time-varying parameters provides an effective temporal trend analysis of dynamic networks, as well as the descriptive visualization of higher-order dependencies over time. \\ We have demonstrated effectiveness of our model by modeling the United Nations voting networks.
-The estimated additive and multiplicative effects and their changes over time reveal that the United Nations voting behavior reflects interesting and meaningful foreign policy positions and alliances of various countries, even after controlling for other edge covariates that are considered critical in the studies of international relations.
-Although we illustrate the entire framework in the context of symmetric or undirected networks, our model can be easily extended to allow directed networks, following the additive and multiplicative effects model for the directed network \citep{hoff2015dyadic}.
-Furthermore, the approach can be applied to binary and ordinal network data with appropriate link functions, while we currently only provide the application to continuous-valued networks.
-Finally, considering the recent explosion of network dataset with large numbers of timepoints, our model has a broad range of applicability, suggesting a promising approach that can accommodate huge networks that span long periods of time.
+The visualization of the model-estimated time-varying parameters provides an effective temporal trend analysis of dynamic networks, as well as the descriptive visualization of higher-order dependence over time.
+In modeling UN voting behavior, the example that has motivated our model, we find that having alliances, active trade, and common languages are positively associated with countries' voting similarities.
+The nodal effects indicate that USA and Israel are generally less likely to vote in agreement with other countries.
+After controlling for the known factors in the studies of international relations and nodal heterogeneity, the multiplicative effects reveal interesting clustering patterns in the latent space, such as the allies of USA, and their position changes relative to the Soviet Union and Russia, before and after the Cold War.
+These particular data display both positive and negative homophily over time which showcase the advantage of the model, however, the methodology proposed here goes beyond this particular example and can be applied to a wide range of applications.